manuelvio/PETSCII-Boy-3000/README.md

 ## Requirements

-No particular or exotic hardware is needed.
+No particular hardware is needed.
 A floppy disk drive and a joystick is enough, if you want to write a digit more freely you can use a light pen.

-No REU, no SuperCpu, just a stock C64, like the Good Old Days<sup>TM</sup>.
+No REU, no SuperCpu, just a stock C64.

 ## Why Pascal?